colindean/problem-diagnosis-remedy-proposal/README.md

 I was introduced to this structure in 2009 or 2010 by Raul Valdes-Perez, who was CEO of [Vivísimo](https://en.wikipedia.org/wiki/Vivisimo) at the time.
 He preferred it and taught it to those who sought his official input on a matter.
 I took it a little further and include my full investigation, research, and recommendations in the document while maintaining the digestible summary.

+Included in this repository is [Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport)'s essay, _State the Problem Before Describing the Solution_, a seminal work in the computer science field.
+I discovered it 10+ years after formalizing this template and its recommendations are core to the workflow the template provides.

 ## Usage

 You can fork this repository and make changes or you can simply copy the contents of template.md.